IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 ### Versioning

 Versioning for trace messages stands as a crucial component that significantly contributes to the functionality and maintainability of our system.
-We acknowledge the importance of associating version numbers with log messages, ensuring transparency and consistency throughout the development lifecycle.
+We acknowledge the importance of associating version numbers with log messages, ensuring transparency and consistency throughout the application lifecycle.

 Adhering to a change protocol and establishing a clear correlation between node version numbers and trace version numbers is a prudent strategy.
 This approach aids in the effective management and communication of updates, alterations, and improvements to our tracing system.
 Such alignment guarantees that any modifications to the tracing system are accurately reflected and comprehended by both the development team and the broader Cardano community.